-Once again, Capitec grew firmly in the year under review, as discussed in the Reports from the Chairman and Chief Executive Officer and Chief Financial Officer from pages 9 to 21.
-Capitec Bank Holdings Limited headline earnings increased by 15% from R8.440 billion to R9.709 billion, with a ROE of 26%.
+Once again, Capitec grew firmly in the year under review, as discussed in the Reports from the Chairman and Chief Executive Officer and Chief Financial Officer from pages 9 to 23.
+Headline earnings increased by 15% from R8.440 billion to R9.709 billion, with a ROE of 26%.
 Our leadership team successfully executed on strategic priorities for the year and are to be commended, along with our employees, for their resilience and ongoing efforts in realising our vision of being the preferred retail and business bank in South Africa.